 ~

-After doing everything he could think of without being able to regain the video feed from the drone, Special Agent George Pappas looked up at Sam Ryder who was standing in front of him and the laptop he’d been using to control the small tactical drone Ryder had been counting on to provide him a view of the route into the militia camp and activities of its occupants.
+Special Agent George Pappas had done everything he could think of to regain the video feed from the drone.
+He looked up at Sam Ryder who was standing in front of him and the laptop he’d been using to control the small tactical drone Ryder had been counting on to provide him a view of the route into the militia camp and its occupants.
 “Sorry boss, but it’s a no-go.
 Whoever is jamming us knows what they’re doing.”

-Determined not to go charging into the militia camp fast, blind and stupid, Ryder began to pepper the drone’s operator with questions.
+Determined not to go charging into the militia camp fast, blind, and stupid, Ryder began to pepper the drone’s operator with questions.
 “Can you switch to a different frequency?”

 “This model doesn’t have the ability to do that while in the air,” came the response.

-“Can you being it back and change frequencies?”
+“Can you bring it back and change frequencies?”

 “Even if I had software needed to do that out here, which I don’t, I expect the people jamming the signal would find the new frequency and jam it as well before we got the drone off the ground.
 They’re damned good, if I do say so myself.”